WoutDeRijck/vocab-pruning/README.md

 - Logs with detailed information about pruning and training
 - CSV files with training metrics
 - Test predictions for submission to GLUE benchmark (if test set is available)
+- Summary of results across all tasks (when using example scripts with multiple tasks)

 ## How It Works